Mohammed-Ehsan02/Ant_Run_Algo/README.md

-# ANT_RUN_ALGO Project
+# 🐜 ANT_RUN_ALGO Project

-## 🐜 Overview
+## 🚀 Overview
-ANT_RUN_ALGO is an algorithmic project where the goal is to move ants through a network of rooms (an ant farm) from a **start** room to an **end** room in the shortest number of moves.
-You must respect strict movement rules and optimize the solution to minimize the number of turns.
+**ANT_RUN_ALGO** is a pathfinding and simulation algorithm project designed to move ants from a `start` room to an `end` room through a complex network of interconnected rooms (an ant farm).

+The objective is to complete this task in the **minimum number of turns**, respecting strict movement rules and optimizing path usage.

 ---

-## 🧠 Goal
+## 🎯 Goal
-- Parse the input (ants, rooms, links)
+- Parse a map containing ants, rooms, and tunnels (links)
-- Build an in-memory graph of the ant farm
+- Build a graph representing the ant farm
-- Find optimal path(s) using **BFS**
+- Use **Breadth-First Search (BFS)** to find the shortest path
-- Simulate ant movement across paths
+- Simulate the ants’ movement through the path
-- Output each move in the correct format
+- Output each ant move in the proper format

 ---